-A partial hospitalization program, or a PHP, is a type of treatment in Ft.
-Walton, FL that provides addiction treatment services as well as medical care.
-Patients of a partial hospitalization program are usually those who have a medical condition that requires regular monitoring while they are engaging in other therapies such as individual and group therapy.
-Patients spend anywhere from 5-7 days a week at the facility when enrolled in partial hospitalization, however are allowed to continue to live at home during their care.
+Our partial hospitalization program, or a PHP, in Ft.
+Walton, FL provides addiction treatment services as well as medical care.
+Patients of our partial hospitalization program are usually those who have a medical condition that requires regular monitoring while they are engaging in other therapies such as individual and group therapy.
+Patients spend anywhere from 5-7 days a week at the facility when enrolled in PHP, however, are allowed to continue to live at home during their care.

 Intensive Outpatient Program (IOP)

 Different from an intensive outpatient program, outpatient treatment requires patients to go to the facility about 2-3 days per week and engage in therapies that are helpful for their needs.
-A patient at outpatient treatment in Ft.
-Walton, FL may go to the facility and have an individual therapy session and then leave, or he or she could stay for a few therapeutic sessions prior to going home.
-Most outpatient treatment programs last 6-8 weeks, however can continue for however long the patient needs.
+A patient in our outpatient treatment in Ft.
+Walton may go to the facility and have an individual therapy session and then leave, or he or she could stay for a few therapeutic sessions prior to going home.
+Most outpatient treatment programs last 6-8 weeks, however, can continue for however long the patient needs.